 Museums are important to everyone

 The Association of Danish Museums is the leading voice for the museum sector in Denmark.
-The Association of Danish Museums (ODM) is an interest organisation for all museums in Denmark.
-A total of 174 museums, visitor centres and conservation centres are members.
+The Association of Danish Museums (ODM) is the interest group for all museums in Denmark.
+A total of 170 museums, visitor centres and conservation centres are members.
 The association generates political influence and public debate by asking important questions about our common cultural heritage, thus placing the existence of the museums on the political agenda.

 The ODM unites the diverse museum scene while respecting its diversity and takes differentiated action on the basis of the special conditions applying to the three categories of museums (art, nature and cultural history museums).
 The ODM endeavours to achieve a clear, united and well-structured museum policy profile with room for individual differences among its members.
 Denmark’s art museums, cultural heritage museums and museums of natural history have many common interests and are stronger when united, regardless of their status as independent, corporate, private or state -owned organisations.